afirdousi/angular-connect-2016-angular-2-forms-workshop/README.md

 ## Prerequisites

--Node JS
+1.Basic understanding of NPM.
--Basic Understanding of TyepScript
+2.Basic understanding of TyepScript
--Basic Understanding of Fundamentals of Angular 2 -Basic Understanding of Forms in any Web Application
+3.Basic understanding of Fundamentals of Angular 2 4.Basic understanding of Forms in any Web Application